jessthespacer/lgbtq-ohmyposh-themes/README.md

 **Please note that these themes require [Nerd Fonts](https://www.nerdfonts.com/) to work properly 🤓!** You can use Oh My Posh to install the Nerd Font of your choice (I recommend `CaskaydiaCove`) using the instructions [here](https://ohmyposh.dev/docs/installation/fonts).

-Once Oh My Posh is installed, clone this repository to the directory of your choice, then follow the instructions [here](https://ohmyposh.dev/docs/installation/customize) to point Oh My Posh to your theme file of choice.
+Once Oh My Posh is installed, clone the `lgbtq-ohmyposh-themes` repository to the directory of your choice, then follow the instructions [here](https://ohmyposh.dev/docs/installation/customize) to point Oh My Posh to your theme file of choice.

 Browse Oh My Posh's built-in themes [here](https://ohmyposh.dev/docs/themes).